Skip to Content

 Kelly Wilson is a veteran teacher of almost 30 years.
 She has taught everything from preschool to 8th grade, however, early elementary education is her specialty.

-Kelly holds Bachelor’s degree in elementary education and English a Master’s degree in Qualitative Research.
+Kelly holds a Bachelor’s degree in elementary education and English and a Master’s degree in Qualitative Research.
 She currently lives in New York with her three cats and is enjoying a well-earned sabbatical.

 Follow Kelly on social media here: